hbkworld/streaming-spec/dimensions.md

 HBM Streaming Protocol differentiates between meta information, and measured data.
 The meta information describes a stream or signal and tells how to interprete the measured data of a signal.

+#### Stream Specific Meta Information

-There is meta information concerning the whole device or data stream and there is meta information concerning a specific signal.
+Everything concerning the whole device or the stream.
+Examples:

+* Endianness of the binary data transferred.
+* Available Signals

+#### Signal Specific Meta Information

+Everything describing the signal.
+Examples:

+* Signal name
+* Signal unit information

 ### Shortcomings of HBM Streaming Protocol